Code-the-Change-YYC/Mindfuel-Activity-Board/README.md

 # Introduction

 ## About the Project
 The Wonderville Activity Board was built by a team from [Code the Change YYC](https://www.codethechangeyyc.ca/) in collaboration with [Wonderville](https://wonderville.org/).
 Wonderville is is an education technology non-profit focusing on STEM learning products for children in K-12.
 The Activity Board was created as a tool for location-based viewing of both historical and realtime users of Wonderville's online products.
-The project is composed of a React frontend, Go REST backend and a MongoDB database.
-More information on each component can be found in their respective documentation sections.
+The project is composed of a React frontend, Go REST backend and a MongoDB database; all of which are containerized with Docker.
+More information on each service can be found in the upcoming sections.

 <p align="center">